Administrative rule R657-54

 A person may not hunt wild turkey in any area posted closed by the Division or any of the following areas:

-(2) Incorporated municipalities: Many incorporated municipalities prohibit the discharge of firearms and other weapons.
-Check with the respective city officials for specific boundaries and limitations.
+(a) many incorporated municipalities prohibit the discharge of firearms and other weapons.
+Check with the respective city officials for specific boundaries and limitations;

-(4) All National Wildlife Refuges unless declared open by the managing authority.
+(4) all National Wildlife Refuges unless declared open by the managing authority; and

-(5) Military installations, including Camp Williams, are closed to hunting and trespassing.
+(5) military installations, except as otherwise provided under Rule R657-66, are closed to hunting and trespassing.

 R657-54-15.
 Possession of Live Protected Wildlife.

-It is unlawful for any person to hold in captivity at any time any protected wildlife, except as provided by Title 23, Wildlife Resources Code or any rules and regulations of the Wildlife Board.
-Protected wildlife that is wounded must be immediately killed and shall be included in the hunter's bag limit.
+It is unlawful for any person to hold in captivity at any time any protected wildlife, except as provided by Title 23, the Wildlife Resources Code of Utah, or any rules of the Wildlife Board.
+Every wild turkey wounded by hunting and reduced to possession by the hunter shall be immediately killed and tagged pursuant to Section R657-54-11.

 (1) Except as provided in Section 23-13-17:

-(a) a person may not use or cast the rays of any spotlight, headlight or other artificial light to locate protected wildlife while having in possession a firearm or other weapon or device that could be used to take or injure protected wildlife; and
+(a) a person may not use or cast the rays of any spotlight, headlight or other artificial light to locate wild turkeys while having in their possession a firearm or other weapon or device that could be used to take or injure wild turkey; and

-(b) the use of a spotlight or other artificial light in a field, woodland or forest where protected wildlife are generally found is probable cause of attempting to locate protected wildlife.
+(b) the use of a spotlight or other artificial light in a field, woodland or forest where wild turkey are generally found is probable cause of attempting to locate protected wildlife.

-(a) the use of the headlights of a motor vehicle or other artificial light in a usual manner where there is no attempt or intent to locate protected wildlife; or
+(a) the use of the headlights of a motor vehicle or other artificial light in a usual manner where there is no attempt or intent to locate protected wildlife.

 R657-54-17.
 Exporting Wild Turkey from Utah.

-(1) the person who harvested the turkey accompanies it and possess a valid permit corresponding to the tag; or
+(a) The person who harvested the wild turkey accompanies it and possess a valid permit corresponding to the tag; or

-(2) the person exporting the turkey or its parts, if it is not the person who harvested the turkey, has obtained a shipping permit from the Division.
+(b) The person exporting the wild turkey or its parts, if it is not the person who harvested the wild turkey, has obtained a shipping permit from the Division.

 R657-54-18.
 Waste of Game.

-(1) A person may not waste or permit to be wasted or spoiled any protected wildlife or their parts.
+(1) A person may not waste or permit to be wasted or spoiled a wild turkey or their parts.

-(2) A person shall not kill or cripple any wild turkey without making a reasonable effort to retrieve the turkey.
+(2) A person shall not kill or cripple a wild turkey without making a reasonable effort to retrieve the wild turkey.

-Wild turkey poaching-reported reward permits are issued pursuant to R657-51.
+Wild turkey poaching-reported reward permits are issued pursuant to Rule R657-51.